simoncozens/fonts-and-layout/features-2.md

       ...
     }

 One thing that is *super important thing to know* at this stage is that OpenType shaping happens in *visual order*.
 That is to say, even in right-to-left scripts like Arabic, the glyphs will "come out" of the shaper in the order they will be drawn on the page, which is left to right.
-You can see this with hb-shape:
+You can see this with `hb-shape`:

     $ hb-shape LateefRegOT.ttf 'كتاب'
     [uni0628=3+1220|uni0627.fina=2+467|uni062A.medi=1+440|uni0643.init=0+633]